 Helen is the Member of Parliament for Faversham and Mid Kent.
-She was first elected in 2015 and increased her majority at the 2017 and 2019 General Elections.
+She was first elected in 2015 and was re-elected at the 2017, 2019 and 2024 General Elections.

-In between serving as Care Minister, Helen served as Exchequer Secretary to the Treasury from 2021 to 2022.
+In between these stints as Care Minister, Helen served as Exchequer Secretary to the Treasury from 2021 to 2022.

-And before her first stint in the Health Department, Helen was Arts Minister in the Department for Digital, Culture, Media and Sport.
-She has also served as Deputy Chair of the Conservative Party and Vice Chair for Women.
+And before being appointed to the Health Department, Helen was Arts Minister in the Department for Digital, Culture, Media and Sport, as well as serving as Deputy Chair of the Conservative Party and Vice Chair for Women.

 Biography